-STEPHEN A. BERENSON
+STEPHEN A. BERENSON Age 61

-Stephen Berenson has served as Chairman of our Board of Directors since December 2019 and as a member of our board of directors since August 2019.
+Stephen A. Berenson has served as Chairman of our Board of Directors since December 2019 and as a member of our Board of Directors since August 2019.
 Mr. Berenson has been a Managing Partner at Flagship Pioneering, a life sciences innovation firm which conceives, creates, resources and develops first-in-category life sciences companies, since June 2017.
 Prior to Flagship, Mr. Berenson spent 33 years in various roles as an investment banker at J.P.
-Morgan, an investment bank, most recently serving in the role of Vice Chairman of Investment Banking from 2005 to April 2017, where he focused on providing high-touch strategic advice and complex transaction execution to leading companies across all industries globally.
+Morgan, most recently serving in the role of Vice Chairman of Investment Banking from 2005 to April 2017, where he focused on providing high-touch strategic advice and complex transaction execution to leading companies across all industries globally.
 He was co-founder of J.P.
 Morgan's Global Strategic Advisory Council and co-founder of the firm's Board Initiative.
-Mr. Berenson also serves on the boards of directors of Moderna, Inc. and CiBO Technologies, Inc. Mr. Berenson received an S.B. in Mathematics from the Massachusetts Institute of Technology.
+Mr. Berenson has served as chairman of the board of directors of Cellarity since July 2021, and has served on the boards of directors of Moderna, Inc. since October 2017 and Repertoire Immune Medicines, a privately held company, since May 2021.
+Mr. Berenson received an S.B. in Mathematics from the Massachusetts Institute of Technology.
 We believe that Mr. Berenson is qualified to serve on our Board of Directors because of his extensive experience working with rapidly-growing companies across various industries.

-RICHARD N. KENDER
+RICHARD N. KENDER Age 66

 Richard N. Kender has served as a member of our Board of Directors since October 2014.
 From October 1978 to September 2013, Mr. Kender held positions in a variety of corporate areas at Merck & Co., Inc., or Merck, a pharmaceutical company, most recently serving as Senior Vice President of Business Development and Corporate Licensing.
-Mr. Kender has served on the boards of directors of Poxel S.A. since March 2015, Bicycle Therapeutics PLC since July 2019, and ReViral Ltd since November 2019.
-He previously served on the boards of directors of INC Research Holdings, Inc. between December 2014 and August 2017 and Abide Therapeutics, Inc. between December 2015 and May 2019.
+Mr. Kender has served on the boards of directors of Poxel S.A. since March 2015, Bicycle Therapeutics PLC since July 2019, and ReViral Ltd, a privately held company, since November 2019.
+He previously served on the boards of directors of INC Research Holdings, Inc. between December 2014 and August 2017 and Abide Therapeutics, Inc., a privately held company, between December 2015 and May 2019.
 Mr. Kender received a B.S. in Accounting from Villanova University and an M.B.A. from Fairleigh Dickinson University.
 We believe Mr. Kender is qualified to serve on our Board of Directors because of his finance experience and knowledge of the biotechnology industry.

-MERYL S. ZAUSNER
+MERYL S. ZAUSNER Age 65